Principal Investigator(s): Bill and Melinda Gates Foundation

 Study Design: This study was conducted using cross-sectional survey files and a longitudinal survey design.
 In total, there will be seven cohorts, but to date, only five cohorts have begun the survey process.
 For this study, a cohort is defined as all GMS scholars and a representative sample of non-recipients.
 Non-recipients are defined as individuals who were asked to go on to the scholar confirmation/verification phase, but did not become a scholar for one or more reasons.
 Each cohort will be asked to fill out a baseline survey and five follow-up surveys.
 As the study is scheduled to end in 2022, only Cohorts 1, 2, 3, and 5 are scheduled to go through all six rounds of data collection.
 Cohort 9 will continue through the fourth follow-up, Cohort 13 through the third follow-up, and Cohort 17 will end with the second follow-up.
 The baseline survey occurs after the first year out of high school when they have made the transition to college or the workforce.
 The first follow-up will correspond to their third year out of high school, which for many will be during their junior year in college.
 The second follow-up will occur at the end of the applicants' fifth year out of high school, which may mark the transition to graduate or professional school, or into the workforce.
 At the end of the eighth year out of high school, the third follow-up will occur.
 For some this will correspond to the transition into the workforce after the completion of graduate or professional school.
 The fourth follow-up will take place thirteen years out of high school around the age of 31, and the fifth will be eighteen years out of high school, around the age of 36.

 Weight: In this study, the entire population of scholars and the entire population of non-recipients were asked to participate in the survey, so weights were only needed to compensate for sub-population differences in non-response to the survey.
 The response rates for non-recipients are weighted to account for differences in the selection probabilities of the sample members.
 No such adjustment was necessary for the scholars since all scholars were selected for the survey with certainty.
-For the cross-sectional datasets (baseline, first follow-up, second follow-up), the weight variable is called "WEIGHT" and the longitudinal datasets the weight variables for baseline are "R1_WGT" (Cohort 1).
+For the cross-sectional datasets (baseline, first follow-up, second follow-up), the weight variable is called "WEIGHT" and the longitudinal datasets the weight variables for 1st follow-up (round 2) cross-sectional are "R2_WGT" (Cohort 5).
 For more information on weighting procedure, please refer to the weighting section of the documentation.

 Mode of Data Collection: web-based survey